Federated Learning in Vehicular Networks: ML for Vehicular Applications

-ML-based techniques have become significantly useful in vehicular applications with the increase in the amount as well as diversity of the data generated by the sensors.
-Specifically, ML originates from the imitation of the human brain containing billions of neurons forming a neural network, hence, is mostly called as artificial NN.
+ML-based techniques, particularly NN-based models, have become significantly effective in vehicular applications with the increase in the amount as well as diversity of data generated by the sensors.
+Specifically, NN originates from the imitation of the human brain containing billions of neurons forming a neural network.
 There are mainly three types of ML, namely, supervised, unsupervised and reinforcement learning.
-In a supervised learning model, the NN learns on a labeled dataset where an answer key is provided beforehand.
+In a supervised learning model, an NN is trained on a labeled dataset where an answer key is provided beforehand.
 In contrast, unsupervised learning studies the clustering of the unlabeled data by exploiting the hidden features/patterns derived from the dataset.
 Reinforcement learning (RL) also uses unlabeled data and the model parameters are learned based on the award and penalty mechanism, which are formulated as a function of varying environment characteristics.

-In the following, we present the ML based vehicular applications and the related challenges in two categories: vehicle management and traffic management.
+In the following, we present several ML-based vehicular applications and the associated challenges in two categories: vehicle management and traffic management.